 Tom snorted into laughter as soon as he thought it was safe to.
 Morgan's turbolift door closing cued him in.
 "I didn't realise Harry was such a chick magnet."

 Kathryn's face hardened into stone.
 Unfortunately for Chakotay she first pointed it in his direction.
 He shuddered, but knew that a Tom thrashing was due any second.
 To his and everyone elses disappointment she instead walked over to Naomi.

-"How much spoonfuls of instant coffee goes into my order?"
+"How many spoonfuls of instant coffee go into my order?"
 Kathryn asked.